 - By default, folders are configured to inherit the security settings of their parent project.
 You can override this inheritance to control access to particular content using finer-grained permissions settings for folders within the project.
 For example, you may set up relatively restrictive security settings on a project as a whole, but selected folders within it may be configured to have less restrictive settings, or vice versa, the project may have relatively open access, but folders within it may be relatively closed and restricted.

 - Configure LDAP authentication to link with your institutional directory server.
 Contact LabKey If if you need help configuring LDAP or importing users from an existing LDAP system.

 - Take advantage of nested groups.
-Individual users can populate groups, and so can other groups.
+Groups can contain individual users or other groups in any combination.
 Use the overarching group to provide shallow, general access; use the child groups to provide deeper, specific access.